dlh01/dave-wpstarterkit/README.markdown

 it if found.
 If not, it continues using the production configuration in `wp-config.php`.

-When deploying your site to your production server, then, you obviously have to ensure that you exclude `local-config.php`, or else it will be used.
-That means that you need to *ignore* `local-config.php` after you download the kit, but before you configure the local file.
+When deploying your site to your production server, then, you obviously have to exclude `local-config.php`, or else it will be used.
+So `local-config.php` is included in `.gitignore`.

 For more information about the configuration, read Mark Jaquith's [blog post][3] or watch his [presentation at WordCamp SF 2011][4], both of